boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 As of summer 2022, in my setup in south Germany, LTE-M comes with PSM but no RAI, NB-IoT comes with both PSM and RAI.

 The tests are using a T3324 (PSM Activity Timer) of 0s.
+The messages used are about 400 bytes to the server and 40 bytes back.
+In one test also a smaller message with 200 bytes is used.

 With that, the usage to send data is split into three phases:
 - moving to connected mode